Search

 Some models of Huawei S series campus switches, access controllers (ACs), and access routers (ARs) support PoE power supply.
 Whether a device supports PoE is determined by the hardware.
 Upgrading the software cannot change a PoE-incapable device to PoE-capable.
 Take Huawei S series campus switches as examples.
 PoE-capable switches are called PoE switches and usually deployed at the access layer.
 They use built-in or external PoE power modules to provide power for terminals.
 Modular switches with PoE-capable chassis and cards can function as PoE switches.
 PoE-capable fixed switches can provide PoE power after being powered on.

-For details about PoE-capable S series campus switches, ACs, and ARs, see AR Series Access Routers, respectively.
+For details about PoE-capable S series campus switches, ACs, and ARs, see Campus Switches, WLAN, and AR Series Access Routers, respectively.

 About This Topic